misho-kr/logrus-hooks/README.md

 ### Setup

-To send messages to _syslog_ the setup is easy:
+To send messages to _syslog_ the setup looks like this:

 ```go
 import (